Nas1010/task-manager/README.md

 - Supertest: Used to simulate HTTP requests for automated testing of backend API routes.

 - Unit Testing: Implemented unit tests using Vitest for both backend and frontend  to ensure all components and features are working as expected.

+- End-to-End Testing with Playwright: Simulated user interactions in the browser to ensure the UI and interactions work as expected.

 # Installation Instructions